How to create personas using Dungeons and Dragons

 The rise of Dungeons and Dragons

-Dungeons and Dragons is a complex board game that was created by Gary Gygax and Dave Arneson in 1974, and despite an almost unlimited number of variations and imitators, the game has remained the most popular of its type ever since.
+Dungeons and Dragons is a complex board game that was created by Gary Gygax and Dave Arneson in 1974.
+Despite an almost unlimited number of variations and imitators, the game has remained the most popular of its type ever since.
 Players take on the role of a character in a medieval fantasy realm – barbarian warrior, sorcerer, thief, elf, etc – and form a party to go on a series of quests.

 Playing the game